hemantkgupta/private-blockchain-ethereum/README.md

 # private-blockchain-ethereum

-This is the supporting code repos for posts on Medium at:
+This is the supporting code repo for posts on Medium at:

 https://hemantkgupta.medium.com/how-to-build-an-ethereum-private-blockchain-network-using-geth-3133e23f729d
 https://hemantkgupta.medium.com/how-to-build-an-ethereum-private-blockchain-network-using-geth-and-docker-41f2ce8d6f6e